Levan Maruashvili: Scientific activities

-He produced over 500 scientific and popular scientific works in Georgian and Russian languages, among then there are 30 monographs and booklets.
+He produced over 500 scientific and popular scientific works in Georgian and Russian languages, among them there are 30 monographs and booklets.
 The results of his numerous research fields - works in the territory of Georgia and other regions of the Caucasus and the Pamirs are given in these works.

-Since 1936, Levan Maruashvili began publishing a series of vivid scientific articles in popular natural scientific journal of Russia the "Priroda" - "Zonality of the Great Caucasus", "Lava plateau of Keli" (geomorphological survey).
+Since 1936, Maruashvili began publishing a series of vivid scientific articles in popular natural scientific journal of Russia the "Priroda" - "Zonality of the Great Caucasus", "Lava plateau of Keli" (geomorphological survey).
 "Glaciation of the Great Caucasus", "Abskril Cave", "Disappearance of Siveraut glacier", "Volcanic caves of South Georgia" and many others.
-Versatility, breadth of learning, non-stop working ability, great talent displayed in Levan Maruashvili's diverse scientific interests made the basis of his creative work.

 In 1959, for the first time he began investigation of periglacial forms, defined their high altitude line and peculiarities of spreading of the major forms of peri-glacial formations on the South-Georgian volcanic upland in the Central Caucasus.
-In the scientific activity of Levan Maruashvili there may be singled out the following basic branches of Geography, in the study of which be made great contributions: Geomorphology of Georgia, Paleogeography of Georgia and the Caucasus (Neogene-Quaternary period), Regional physical Geography of Georgia and the Caucasus, Karstology and speleology, History of geographical knowledge and travels, Rustvelology and Mountaineering.
+In the scientific activity of Maruashvili there may be singled out the following basic branches of Geography, in the study of which be made great contributions: Geomorphology of Georgia, Paleogeography of Georgia and the Caucasus (Neogene-Quaternary period), Regional physical Geography of Georgia and the Caucasus, Karstology and speleology, History of geographical knowledge and travels, Rustvelology and Mountaineering.

 In 1975 and 1980, for the first time there was published in Georgian a three-volume work entitled "Physical Geography of the Caucasus".
 He introduced a new concept of karst-sphere into the science.
 These and other points were elucidated in the text-book - "Basic of Cave Study: General Speleology" (1973), based on the author's direct observations and analysis of scientific literature.
-Being the editor in chief Levan Maruashvili took over organization of all field works connected with the fundamental work entitled "Study of Kolkhida Caves" (1978).
+Being the editor-in-chief, Maruashvili took over organization of all field works connected with the fundamental work entitled "Study of Kolkhida Caves" (1978).
 In 1982 for active participation in producing the "Red Book of Georgia" he was awarded the state Prize of the Georgian SSR.

 Awards

-Levan Maruashvili was awarded of the Nikolay Przhevalsky Gold Medal (1972) and the Vakhushti Bagrationi Prize (1977).
+Maruashvili was awarded of the Nikolay Przhevalsky Gold Medal (1972) and the Vakhushti Bagrationi Prize (1977).
 In 1985, he was awarded the state Prize of the Georgian SSR.